A celebration of Swiss photography

 The award is open to photographers resident in Switzerland and/or having Swiss citizenship, as well as to photographic work that was published in Switzerland in 2016.

-In this gallery, swissinfo.ch brings you the nominees for the awards in each category.
-The winners will receive their prize at the Open & Award Night on March 16, 2017 at the Photobastei display rooms in Zurich.
+In this gallery, swissinfo.ch brings you all the nominees, and winners, for the awards in each category.
 An exhibition of the nominated works is open to the public until April 2, 2017.